Atlanta Deep Vein Thrombosis Attorney

 At Hasner Law, PC, we represent victims in seeking full compensation for their injuries through thorough case investigation, experienced negotiations with the insurance company, and representation in court if necessary.

 Your initial consultation with an Atlanta deep vein thrombosis attorney is always free and our attorneys work on a contingency fee basis which means no out-of-pocket costs for you.
-Call our office today to learn more about how we can help you.
+Contact our office at 678-888-4878 today to learn more about how we can help you.

 How Hasner Law Can Help If You’ve Suffered From Deep Vein Thrombosis